Salt Lake City

 Working in the Streets Division, you will be a part of performing the maintenance, repair, and emergency response for asphalt roads and treatments, traffic markings and striping, street and bike lane sweeping, concrete repair and ADA ramp upgrades, and snow and ice control.
 Applicants for roles within the Streets Division can expect to provide crucial support in maintaining vital infrastructure to keep residents and visitors safe while on the road.

-Expand to learn what it’s like working in Streets by reviewing an employee testimonial and viewing an overview video
+Expand to view an employee testimonial and a division overview video

 An overview of what services Streets Division provides to the City.